 The installation of granite is a complicated process.
 To make sure everything goes smoothly, you will need to prepare your workspace.
 Make sure that your workspace is clear from clutter.
 Also, follow the steps below for a seamless installation of your granite countertops.

 First, go under your kitchen sink and turn off the water and disconnect all tubes and hoses attached to the sink.
 At this point, you can remove your sink from the countertop by prying it out with a screwdriver or crowbar.
 Simply carve away the caulk, glue, or rubber lining around the edges and lift one side until you can get a good grip.

 Score the edges of the backsplash along the wall to remove any caulk or glue and prevent damage to your paint, drywall, or wallpaper.
 Then gently pry the backsplash from the wall with a screwdriver or crowbar.

-To detach your countertop, begin by looking for any screws that may be fastening in to your cabinetry.
-They may hidden behind the cabinets or cutaways.
+To detach your countertop, begin by looking for any screws that may be fastened into your cabinetry.
+They may be hidden behind the cabinets or cutaways.
 Then pry the countertop off after scraping away glue and/or caulk that is holding it on.

 Choose a slab from over 200 stones in our catalog, and we’ll handle the rest.

 Having a new granite kitchen countertop installed in your kitchen is one of the most satisfying things for your home.
 But doing it yourself takes a different kind of commitment.
 It requires investing time and money to ensure everything goes perfectly.
 That is why it is important to plan ahead and prepare things beforehand so you know the cost to install granite countertops.